-While protein should be a considerable portion of your diet, your weight training results will largely depend on how healthy and balanced of a diet that you eat.
+While protein should be a considerable portion of your diet, your weight training results will largely depend on how healthy and balanced your diet is.
 In addition, you will need to be consistent with your diet plan in order to benefit from strenuous strength training exercises.

-It is a good idea to plan out all of your meals, and keep a fitness journal that records your caloric intake and daily workout (be sure to use our free workout tracker and goal tracker for tracking your workout plans!)
+It is a good idea to plan out all your meals and keep a fitness journal that records your caloric intake and daily workout.
+Be sure to use our FREE workout tracker and goal tracker for your workout plans!

-From your results, you can see which meals and exercises have the best results, then adjust your routine accordingly.
+You can adjust your routine according to which meals and exercises have the best results.
 Use the handy workout equipment finder to design your plan.
-Or, here are several different types of inexpensive exercise equipment to start off your weight training regime:
+There are also several different types of inexpensive exercise equipment to start off your weight training regime:

 Ideally, daily protein consumption will be based on your total body weight and gender.
 There is a specific formula that is used by strength trainers and others following a strict exercise plan to figure out how much protein needs to be consumed daily.

-Ideally, around one half gram of protein for each pound that you weigh should be eaten each day.
-As you become an advanced weight lifter, you can increase your protein consumption to about .8 grams daily.
+Around one-half of a gram of protein for each pound you weigh should be eaten each day.
+As you become an advanced weightlifter, you can increase your protein consumption to about .8 grams daily.

 Different types of protein will be weighed differently.
 Know and learn the difference between complete proteins and incomplete proteins.
 Basically, complete proteins will have all of the fatty and amino acids your body needs to maximize your muscle building capabilities.

 You can still opt to eat incomplete proteins, but try to eat at least two to three different ones in order to get the highest results.
-Eating a healthy balanced diets with these protein rich foods will help you to maximize your weight training results:
+Eating a healthy balanced diet with these protein-rich foods will help you maximize your weight training results:

 When weight training, you need to eat a diet that will encourage the production of healthy muscle tissue.
-A balanced diet consisting of fat, carbohydrates and protein is encouraged, but it is very important to focus on getting just the right amount of high-performance foods into your system.
+A balanced diet consisting of fat, carbohydrates, and protein is encouraged, but it is important to focus on getting just the right amount of high-performance foods into your system.